Spatio-temporal probabilistic forecast using MMAF-guided learning: Introduction

-The outputs of the trained network at different spatial-time positions determine an \emph{ensemble forecast}.
-Our ensembles are determined using new input data (not belonging to the training dataset) for each future time horizon we aim to forecast, and given that the data generation is guided by an STOU, they also have a causal interpretation.
-Our approach to forecasting aligns with what is done, for example, when using weather forecast routines, which, at a specific time interval, use data assimilation of observational data to update the initial conditions of a numerical weather forecast model and produce ensemble forecasts \cite{DataAss, AIWeather}.
+Finally, the trained networks are used to generate an \emph{ensemble forecast}.
+Our ensembles are determined using new input data (not belonging to the training dataset) for each future time horizon we aim to forecast.
+Our approach to forecasting aligns with what is done, for example, when using weather forecast routines, which, at a specific time interval, use data assimilation of observational data to update the current state of a numerical weather forecast model and produce ensemble forecasts \citep{DataAss, AIWeather}.
 Such forecasting schemes are suited for data sets that are updated in real time, but whose training phase is very expensive to repeat at each new evaluation time.

-We present a complete, feasible workflow for determining ensemble forecasts across multiple time horizons, which also includes validating the \emph{reference distribution} using the continuous ranked probability score (CRPS) of our forecasts \cite{gneiting05, gneiting07}.
-Moreover, we evaluate the calibration of our probabilistic forecast against the predictive distribution of the data by analyzing the empirical quantile ranges and PIT histograms determined from the generated ensemble forecasts.
-With respect to the generalized Bayesian literature, we use the term calibration in this paper in a different sense than \cite{CalibBay,Knob24}.
+The calibration of the ensemble forecast is tested employing the continuous ranked probability score (CRPS) \citep{gneiting05, gneiting07}.
+With respect to the generalized Bayesian literature, we use the term calibration in this paper in a different sense than in \cite{CalibBay} or \cite{Knob24}.
 Here, the authors analyze the calibration of generalized posterior distributions on the parameter space, whereas we analyze whether the outputs of stochastic feed-forward neural networks with parameters sampled from such distributions are calibrated.

-We analyze the performance of the generalized Bayesian routine defined in the paper using synthetic and real data sets.
-The synthetic data sets are generated by a Gaussian and an heavy tail distributed STOU process.
-The latter has a noise term that is a normal Inverse Gaussian distributed random measure, which we call a L\'evy basis.
-Moreover, we consider the \emph{Outgoing Longwave Radiation Anomalies} (OLR) data set provided by the International Research Institute for Climate and Society.
-For each considered data set, we compare the probabilistic forecasts obtained with stochastic feed-forward neural networks against the one obtained by using the following state-of-the-art deep learning algorithm: ConvLSTM \cite{XZH15}, ConvGRU \cite{TLX20}, and DiffSTG \cite{HEY25}.
-In our empirical study, we observe that our model setup performs better in general than ConvLSTM and ConvGRU, and that the probabilistic forecasts have comparable quality to those produced within a diffusion framework and a lower computational cost in training.